AsheThorne/AmethystXR/Archetecture-Notes.md

   system.
 So we should design the engine with multiplayer in mind from the start.
 - Create wrappers for third party libraries
     - The main reason is it makes it easier to swap things out if we decide to later.
-- Build a custom memory management stystem
+- Build a custom memory management system
 - Build the renderer decoupled from everything.
 Unlike V2 of AmethystXR.
 It should take in a surface to render too and assets to draw as inputs.
 - Platform specific stuff should follow the pattern of: One header file defined and each platform gets its own file.